Lampang Highlights Tour

 Lampang: an under-visited destination

 Your guide will meet you at your hotel at 0730.
 Start your Lampang highlights tour.
 Drive to Lampang, one of the most wonderful and under-visited cities of North Thailand.
 We love Lampang!
 Lampang was part of the ancient Hariphunchai kingdom and a major center of the teak industry last century.
-The city boasts many temples of great beauty and interest and many heritage houses from the teak industry era.
+The city boasts many temples of great beauty and interest and many heritage houses from that era.
 Lampang is known as the “horse carriage city” because horse carriages are still used as a means of transportation, albeit for tourists only.

 Friends of the Asian Elephant Foundation

 Our first stop today will be at the Friends of the Asian Elephant Foundation hospital, the home of elephants Motala and Mosha.
 These elephants have a prosthetic leg after having stepped on a landmine in Myanmar.
 You will see a short and very moving video about Motala and Soraida Salwala, the foundation’s founder.
 The hospital features in the BBC documentary series “Great Asian Railway Journeys“.

 We continue to Wat Phra That Lampang Luang, without a doubt Lampang’s most revered temples and one of the most famous in North Thailand.
 This fortified temple is located on a man-made mound.
 Within the walled complex, there are several ancient assembly and ordination halls and Buddha images.
 We spend some time in the temple and learn about the legends surrounding Wat Phra That Lampang Luang.
 After this visit, we will drive to Lampang City.

 Dhanabadee Ceramic Museum